John Watts (singer)

-John Watts (December 27, 1954) is a British musician and multimedia artist.
+John Watts (27 December 1954) is a British musician and multimedia artist.
 He was born into a family of singers on 27 December 1954 in Frimley, Surrey.
 Watts began his career as a mental health worker having studied clinical psychology before finding success as a musician with his band Fischer-Z. He currently lives and works in Brighton, UK.

 Career

 Fischer-Z

-Having played the punk and new wave circuit through the early 1970s, Watts formed the band Fischer-Z with Steve Skolnik at Brunel University in 1976.
-Arriving at a point where punk, art wave, and reggae crossed over, they secured a record deal with UA in 1978 alongside the Buzzcocks, The Stranglers, and Dr. Feelgood.
+Having played the punk rock and new wave circuit through the early 1970s, Watts formed the band Fischer-Z with Steve Skolnik at Brunel University in 1976.
+Arriving at a point where punk, art wave, and reggae crossed over, they secured a record deal with UA in 1978 alongside Buzzcocks, The Stranglers, and Dr. Feelgood.

 Their first album, Word Salad, was released in 1979 and was a cult success in the UK (John Peel supported the single "Remember Russia"), but an even bigger critical success and commercial start across continental Europe.
 There were substantial appearances on The Old Grey Whistle Test and a first Top of the Pops with "The Worker" single.

 The second album, entitled Going Deaf for a Living (1980), reinforced Watts' trademark insightful and humorous view of the world set against strong melodies.
 It included the track, "So Long", his first chart hit single across Europe and in Australia.
 The band toured extensively throughout Europe and also made their first trip to America.
 European success was growing fast and the demand for a new album brought Watts back with the powerfully atmospheric Red Skies Over Paradise (1981).
 A performance at Pinkpop Festival that summer followed and also a performance on the bill with Bob Marley on his final European festival tour.

 Watts dissolved Fischer-Z in summer 1981.